sander85/block-spammers/README.md

 *   When deleting spam, add IPs of spam comments into the blacklist.

 ## Installation ##
-1. Upload wp-block-spammers to the /wp-content/plugins/ directory
+1. Upload block-spammers to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Check and configure the plugin settings through the 'Block Spammers' menu in WordPress settings